 We have identified a novel gene, fear of intimacy, that is essential for gonad morphogenesis.
 The homophilic cell adhesion molecule E-cadherin is also required, and appears to be regulated by fear of intimacy.
 We are currently investigating how these factors regulate gonad morphogenesis, and what other molecules and mechanisms are acting in this process.

 How is an individual instructed to develop with one of two distinct sexual phenotypes, male or female?
 The choice between male and female is initiated by a sex determination “switch”, a genetic or environmental signal that controls sexual identity.
 Little is known about how a sex determination switch can lead to sexually dimorphic development.
 Sexual dimorphism in the gonad is particularly important, since the gonad must generate distinct male or female gametes for reproduction, and often controls the sexual development of other parts of the body.

 We are studying gonad sexual dimorphism in Drosophila.
 We have found that the somatic cells of the gonad are already different in males and females at the time of gonad formation, and that these somatic cells direct regulate proper male or female development of the germ cells.
 Furthermore, genes that are required for proper sex determination in humans also appear to play similar roles in Drosophila.
 We are currently investigating the molecular mechanisms that control gonad sexual dimorphism, and determining whether these mechanisms are evolutionarily conserved.

-We would like to welcome Binglin (Lin) to our lab!
+We would like to welcome our new post-doc, Lydia, to the lab.

 We would like to congratulate Shekerah, and look forward to having her back at Hopkins to teach a class.